kaijietti/leetcode-toolkit/README.md

 1. Install Tampermonkey or a similar userscript manager for your browser.
 2. Download and install the userscript.
-3. Visit [a LeetCode problem page](https://leetcode.com/problems/two-sum/), and you should see the new buttons added by the userscript.
+3. Visit [a LeetCode problem page](https://leetcode.com/problems/two-sum/), and you should see the new features added by the script.

 ## Credits